-On a recent preventive home maintenance inspection that I performed, I noticed that the home owner had finished his basement by himself.
+On a recent preventive home maintenance inspection that I performed, I noticed that the home owner had finished the basement by himself.
 This was very clear to me when I tested the wall receptacles and inspected the breaker panel’s interior.
-The receptacles had all been wired backwards (reverse polarity) and numerous circuit breakers were overloaded and double lugged.
+The receptacles had all been wired backwards (reverse polarity) and numerous circuit breakers were overloaded and double-lugged.
 Two of the wires in the breaker panel already had burn marks and the basement had only been finished 3 months prior.
 This situation could have had dire consequences if not for a thorough home inspection.
-After the inspection of the finished basement and reading my home inspection report, this home owner became very aware of how dangerous non-professional electrical work can be.
+After the inspection of the finished basement and reading my home inspection report, this home owner became very aware of how dangerous non-professional electrical work can be and immediately hired a qualified electrician to make needed repairs.

-During another preventive home maintenance inspection that I had performed a few years ago, I noticed that none of the home’s deck floor joists had joist hangers installed and all of the guard railings came nowhere close to what modern standards required.
+During another preventive home maintenance inspection that I had performed a few years ago, I noticed that none of the home’s deck floor joists had joist hangers installed and all of the guard railings came nowhere close to what modern standards required (36" max. height and no opening within or below exceeding 4").
 The home owner had built the deck himself a few years earlier and couldn’t figure out why the deck was almost as springy as a trampoline and the railings could easily be pushed nearly 6” out of plumb by pushing on them with a few fingers.

 A preventive home maintenance inspection can easily be compared to going to your annual checkup with your physician.
 You may not have any specific concerns or symptoms, but having a qualified and properly trained professional give a thorough and complete evaluation can help prevent future problems.
 Both, your home and your body, need regular attention to keep working smoothly.